soramitsukhmer/frontend-handbook/docs/on-boarding/setup-your-environment.md

 > The source can be found here. [soramitsukhmer/setup](https://github.com/soramitsukhmer/setup)

-Once done, then you can head over to [`Development lifecycle -> Tooling`](https://github.com/soramitsukhmer/frontend-handbook/blob/main/2-Development-lifecycle/3-Tooling.md) to setup your editor.
+Once done, then you can head over to [`Engineering Guide -> Tooling`](http://localhost:3000/guide/tooling/ide-support.html) to setup your editor.

 ## Manual Installation